JCaraballo113/jcaraballo113/README.md

 I am a lover of all things code with a focus in JavaScript technologies.
 I have professional experience with the technologies listed below.

-Currently the Director of software engineering at [Covey](https://covey.io/) where help investment analysts get paid for their ideas .
-Seriously, check it out!
+Formerly the Director of software engineering at [Covey](https://covey.io/) where we helped investment analysts get paid for their ideas.

 My goal for this year is to become more involved in the Web Development community through the creation of content.
 This includes blog posts, videos, podcasts and more!